-The instructions after main+32 comprise the rest of the for loop, at lines 35-37 of the source.
-See if you can find the end of the loop body, where it jumps back to main+39.
+- The instruction after main+28 is main+33.
+It does the loop comparison, which jumps to main+72 if the looping should end.
+See if you can find the end of the loop body that jumps back to main+33.
 This is all part of the for loop pattern we covered in class.
 We've successfully breaked ("broken?" "set a breakpoint?") at the loop initialization.
 But we'd like to have a breakpoint inside the for loop, so we could stop on every iteration.
+Note that if no jump occurs after the compare at main+33, we enter the loop body at main+37.
 Sometimes we want to break at a given line of assembly, even if it's in the middle of a source line.
 No worries, though, because gdb will let us set a breakpoint on any instruction even if it's in the middle of a statement!
-Just type "b (main+39)" or "b 0x4011f1" (assuming that's the address of main+39, as it was when we wrote these instructions).
+Just type "b (main+37)" or "b 0x401194" (assuming that's the address of main+37, as it was when we wrote these instructions).
 The asterisk tells gdb to interpret the rest of the command as an address in memory, as opposed to a line number in the source code.
 What does "info b" tell you about the line number you chose?
 (Fine, we could have just set a breakpoint at that line.
-But there are more complicated situations where there isn't a simple line number, so it's still useful to know about the asterisk.)

-7. Existing breakpoints at main lines 29 and 35, and at instruction main+39; after running and continuing twice before hitting the third breakpoint.
+But there are more complicated situations where there isn't a simple line number, so it's still useful to know about the asterisk.) - 7.
+Existing breakpoints at main lines 29 and 35, and instruction main+37; after running and continuing twice before hitting the third breakpoint.

 We can look at the current value of the array by typing "p array[0]@argc" or "p array[0]@6".
 But the current value isn't interesting.
 Let's continue a few times and see what it looks like then.
-Typing "c" over and over is tedious (especially if you need to do it 10,000 times!) so let's use continue or c to get to breakpoint 3 and then try "c 4".
+Typing "c" over and over is tedious (especially if you need to do it 10,000 times!) so let's continue to breakpoint 3 and then try "c 4".
 What are the full contents of array?

-8. Existing breakpoints at main lines 29 and 35, and at instruction main+39; after continuing until breakpoint 3 has been hit and then typing c 4.
+Existing breakpoints at main lines 29 and 35, and instruction main+37; after continuing until breakpoint 3 has been hit and then typing c 4.